|Years||1987 World Junior Championships (2x 7th)

 At the February assessment, “We were doing back to back 1,250m pieces and Ali and I smashed the first one but then I exploded and although we’d been entered in the double for the first early-season international Piediluco, I was then dropped and didn’t go.”
 The reason for her dramatic decline after their first piece turned out to be a malfunctioning kidney which was pushing up her blood pressure, but this was only diagnosed much later.

-She was selected to be the single sculler at the 1988 Match des Seniors for Under-23s but was badly affected by her health problems, leading her to describe the experience as a “fiasco”.
-Sadly, this turned out to be a recurring theme in her rowing career.
+Suzanne was selected to be the single sculler at the 1988 Match des Seniors for Under-23s but was badly affected by her health problems, leading her to describe the experience as a “fiasco”.
+Sadly, this turned out to be somewhat of a recurring theme in her rowing career.

 A photo of Suzanne (at stroke) and Adrienne racing at Henley Women’s Regatta in June 1990 can be seen here.

 The openweight GB senior squad’s nominal policy of trying to develop crew sculling had fizzled out after 1989, and the new Chief Coach Bob Michaels’ focus had returned sweep boats.
 Following their superb performance at the Match des Seniors, Suzanne and Adrienne were offered a place on the senior team for the World Championships, but Adrienne became ill and couldn’t go.
 It was proposed that Suzanne team up with Annabel Eyres, who was a fellow Tideway Scullers member and had also been in her 1989 quad, but in the end Suzanne turned this down for a variety of reasons, a decision she now regrets.
-“Mainly it was that I really liked rowing with her and I was genuinely hurting from Adrienne pulling out.
-And I’d done a trial of some sort where Annabel’s crew had beaten my crew by about half a length but we’d been chosen and as she was furious about that, I wasn’t sure I wanted to row with someone who’d been against me so recently.
-There was also the feeling that we’d been half of that awful quad the year before and it felt like everyone would expect us to be that bad again, which I didn’t want.
+“Mainly it was that I really liked rowing with Adrienne and I was genuinely hurting from her pulling out.
+I’d also done a trial of some sort where Annabel’s crew had beaten my crew by about half a length but we’d been chosen and she was furious about that; I foolishly took her anger personally.
+And then there was the feeling that we’d been half of that awful quad the year before and I got the impression that everyone would expect us to be that bad again, which I didn’t want.
 On top of that, I had reservations – which turned out to be wrong – about the coach I though was going to be assigned to us so at the time I didn’t want to work with him, although I realise now I could have learned a lot.”

 However, Chief Coach Bob Michaels decided to rearrange all three of the sweep crews after Lucerne because one of the top boat – the pair – was not getting over the glandular fever from which she’d been suffering, and four of the eight, including Suzanne, were moved into the coxless four which now became the fourth boat.
 Suzanne was also told that another rower who had been seat raced into the reserve slot at Easter was now in contention for her place; this was resolved relatively quickly, not least because time was rapidly running out before the Olympics, but the new crew were still faced with a massive task of learning how to row a completely different boat type to Olympic standard.